TechPuppies/leetcode-template/readme.md

 Or
 --
-Just use the files I already generate for you.
+Just use the files I have already generated for you.